mw0/MLnotebooks/multiClass/README.md

 <tr><td>4</td><td>LR</td><td>&cross;</td><td>&check;</td><td>0.42</td><td>0.40</td><td>0.38</td><td>128 + 7</td></tr>
 </table>

-Overall, the results from the 4 models using TF-IDF features (and the `FDAISCRITICAL` boolean) provide compelling results on the test data;
-for each class, there are 55 incorrect classifications.
+Overall, the results from the 4 models using TF-IDF features, and the `FDAISCRITICAL` boolean, provide compelling results on the test data, when keeping in mind that for each class there are 55 *incorrect* classifications.
 (But see the [analyses of confusion matrices](AnalysesOfConfusionMatrices.md).)

 ### Topic model feature results

 Model 4 in the table above is substantially different from models 0-3.
 I was curious to see if topic model weights could be used as features for a logistic regression classifier.
-I used `gensim`s Latent Dirichlet Allocation model to get topic and document weights from the TF-IDF encoded messages.
+I used `gensim`'s Latent Dirichlet Allocation model to get topic and document weights from the TF-IDF encoded messages.
 Starting with a guess of 10 topics, the `pyLDAvis` inter-topic distance visualizations showed a couple cases of overlapping classes.
 This lead me to reduce the topic count to 8, which look good in the [topic model visualizations](TopicModelVisualizations.md).

 In the end, the separation into what appeared to be well-separated LDA topics was anything but an improvement; the logistic regression classifier obtained relatively poor results.